bi-ie/irish-tax-calculator/README.md

 # irish-tax-calculator

-A simple tax calculator for irish income tax
+A simple tax calculator for irish income tax and basic income comparrisons.

+##